pypxe/PyPXE/README.md

 ##Usage

 ###Using PyPXE as a Library
 Each server type (TFTP/HTTP/DHCP) is in it's own class in it's own file and can be used independently if so desired.
-For more information on how each service works and how to manipulate them, see  ```DOCUMENTATION.md``` in the root of ```master```.
+For more information on how each service works and how to manipulate them, see  ```DOCUMENTATION.md```.

 ###QuickStart
 ```server.py``` uses all three services in combination with the option of enabling/disabling them individually while also setting some options.
 Edit the ```server.py``` settings to your preferred settings or run with ```--help``` or ```-h``` to see what command line arguments you can pass.
 Treat the provided ```netboot``` directory as ```/tftpboot``` that you would typically see on a TFTP server, put all of your network-bootable files in there and setup your menu(s) in ```netboot/pxelinux.cfg/default```.